The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-3/lesson-1-string_processing/practice/README.md

 # Unit 3 - Lesson 1 Practice
 ## Regular Expressions

+1. Write a function, `isConsonant`, to test if a character is a consonant (make sure to check for numbers too!).

 1. Write a function, `isCapitalized`, to test the first character of a string is uppercase or not.

 2. Write a JavaScript function, `countVowels`, to count the number of vowels in a given string.